oVirt/ovirt-site/source/feature/design/stabledeviceaddresses.html.md

 ### Migration

 We will use cluster level decision, since we will have to support migration from host to host in the same Cluster.
-New API for both sending (create) and receiving (get\*VmStats, List) information will use VM parameters as structured dictionary
+New API for both sending (create) and receiving (get\*VmStats, List) information will use VM parameters as a structured dictionary

 create/run

 ------------------------------------------------------------------------

-Upon VM creation , send structure with empty string in missing information Otherwise, fill structure with persistent values and send it to VDSM
+Upon VM creation , send structure with empty string in missing information (addresses etc.) Otherwise, fill structure with persistent values and send it to VDSM

 update